IAmJonoBo/n00t/START HERE/PROJECT_ORCHESTRATION.md

 - Follow the [Task Slice Playbook](../../n00-horizons/docs/task-slice-playbook.md) for taxonomy, metadata fields, and impact worksheets; every idea, charter, milestone, instrumentation file, and learning log should cite upstream/downstream slices in `links[]`.
 - After editing an artefact, run `project.capture` plus `project.sync.github`/`project.sync.erpnext` to refresh reminders; include the resulting JSON artefact paths in the worksheet so handovers have evidence.
+- When planning retros or audits, run `.dev/automation/scripts/project-lifecycle-radar.sh` (or the `project.lifecycleRadar` capability) to export a JSON radar of overdue reviews, missing integrations, and slices without links.
+- Follow up by generating `n00-horizons/docs/control-panel.md` via `project.controlPanel` so stakeholders can skim the aggregated radar, latest preflight runs, and outstanding jobs without opening each artefact.
 - For airgapped systems, set `PYTHONPATH` to the n00-frontiers templates directory so hooks resolve locally, and rely on `.dev/automation/scripts/github-project-apply-blueprint.sh --template-number <id>` + `.dev/automation/scripts/erpnext-import-blueprint.sh` to reproduce automation offline.

 ---